-2) Compensation in excess of base annual salary provisions are clearly presented to the potential funding agency; and
+2) pay above base annual salary provisions are clearly presented to the potential funding agency; and

-3) Compensation in excess of base annual salary is in compliance with Texas State policies and procedures, funding agency guidelines, and any other applicable rules and regulations.
+3) pay above base annual salary is in compliance with Texas State policies and procedures, funding agency guidelines, and any other applicable rules and regulations.

+c.
+The Office of Research and Federal Relations has primary responsibility for determining if pay above base annual salary funded from sponsored programs is in compliance with funding agency guidelines and other applicable rules and regulations.
+The Office of Research and Federal Relations will notify divisional vice presidents, Human Resources, Faculty Records, and other administrators of non-compliance so that they may take corrective action where necessary.

 d.
+For non-sponsored programs, account managers have primary responsibility for assuring that payments made for pay above base annual salary are reasonable, appropriate, and in accordance with this policy and other applicable policies and regulations.

-The Office of Research and Federal Relations has primary responsibility for determining if compensation in excess of base annual salary funded from sponsored programs is in compliance with funding agency guidelines and other applicable rules and regulations.
-The Office of Research and Federal Relations will notify divisional vice presidents, Human Resources, Faculty Records, and other administrators of non-compliance so that they may take corrective action where necessary.
+For sponsored programs, the PI has primary responsibility for assuring that pay above base annual salary payments are in accordance with funding agency guidelines and other applicable rules and regulations.

 e.
-For non-sponsored programs account managers have primary responsibility for assuring that payments made for compensation in excess of base annual salary are reasonable, appropriate, and in accordance with this policy and other applicable policies and regulations.
+The administrative chain of command up through the divisional vice president of each account manager has secondary responsibility for assuring that payments made for pay above base annual salary are reasonable, appropriate, and in accordance with this policy and other applicable regulations, including those of external funding sources.

-For sponsored programs, the PI has primary responsibility for assuring that compensation in excess of base annual salary payments are in accordance with funding agency guidelines and other applicable rules and regulations.

 f.
-The administrative chain of command up through the divisional vice president of each account manager has secondary responsibility for assuring that payments made for compensation in excess of base annual salary pay are reasonable, appropriate, and in accordance with this policy and other applicable regulations, including those of external funding sources.

-g.
-Employees who receive compensation in excess of base annual salary have responsibility for knowing the rules, regulations, and policies under which they can be paid such amounts.
+Employees who receive pay above base annual salary have responsibility for knowing the rules, regulations, and policies under which they can be paid such amounts.

 a.
-Consequences of non-compliance with compensation in excess of base annual salary policies of the funding source, the university, and other federal and state rules and regulations may include:
+Consequences of non-compliance with pay above base annual salary policies of the funding source, the university, and other federal and state rules and regulations may include:

 1) loss of funding for the specific sponsored program in question;